Panda Express $2.45M Data Breach Class Action Settlement

-Current and former employees and other individuals who received a notice that their personal information may have been compromised in the Panda Restaurant Group data breach, you may be eligible to claim up to $5,000 or other cash benefits from a class action settlement.
+Current and former employees and other individuals who received a notice stating the Panda Restaurant Group data breach may have compromised their personal information could be eligible to claim up to $5,000 and/or other benefits from a class action settlement.
 The cybersecurity incident impacted an estimated 240,295 people.

-Panda Restaurant Group Inc. has agreed to pay $2.45 million to settle a class action lawsuit related to a data security incident that occurred in or around March 2023.
-The lawsuit alleges that an unauthorized third party may have accessed files containing sensitive personal information, including full names, dates of birth and Social Security numbers.
+Panda Restaurant Group Inc. agreed to pay $2.45 million to settle a class action lawsuit alleging a data security incident occurred in or around March 2023.
+The lawsuit claimed an unauthorized third party may have accessed files containing sensitive personal information, including full names, dates of birth and Social Security numbers.

 Who can file a claim for a data breach payout?

-Class members are individuals residing in the United States who had their personal information accessed or potentially accessed in connection with the Panda Restaurant Group data breach that occurred in or around March 2023 and/or received a notice letter about the incident on behalf of Panda Restaurant Group.
+Class members are individuals residing in the United States whose personal information a threat actor accessed or potentially accessed in connection with the Panda Restaurant Group data breach in or around March 2023 and/or who received a notice letter about the incident on behalf of Panda Restaurant Group.

 Panda Restaurant Group brands include Panda Express, Panda Inn, Hibachi San, Uncle Tetsu, Yakiya, Great Panda and some Whataburger locations.